 If you want to be sure that the courses you take will satisfy program prerequisites, consider taking the courses listed above at CMC.
-Some of these courses are offered via the online campus.
 A CMC advisor can assist you with locating and registering for courses.
 To register, you will also need to be admitted to CMC.